Skip to content

 Tab Context Menu

-• Play this Sheet - execute given sheet.
+• Play this Sheet - Executes the current sheet.

-• Remove Sheet '<sheet name>' - delete sheet form the workbook.
+• Remove Sheet '<sheet name>' - Deletes the sheet from the workbook.

-• Copy RVL DoPlaySheet - copy call statement for the selected sheet for inserting into the other RVL sheet in the same workbook.
+• Copy RVL DoPlaySheet - Copies the call statement for the selected sheet for inserting into another RVL sheet in the same workbook.

-• Copy RVL.DoPlayScript(...) - copy JavaScript code to execute this sheet (call sheet from JavaScript).
+• Copy RVL.DoPlayScript(...) - Copies JavaScript code to execute this sheet (call sheet from JavaScript).

 Functions Object

-Suppose we have some functions defined in the User.js file:
+Suppose you have some functions defined in the User.js file:

 User functions

-Calling JavaScript from RVL is done via the Functions Object.
-It is not available in the object repository and is only shown in RVL Objects dropdown:
+Calling JavaScript from RVL is performed via the Functions Object.
+It is not available in the object repository and is only displayed in the RVL Objects dropdown:

 User functions

-Once selected it shows all user defined functions from the User.js file:
+Once selected, it displays all user-defined functions from the User.js file:

 User functions